 Carlene now lives in the Nashville suburb of Madison, Tennessee where she grew up, and enjoys being a vital part of the local music scene, hosting her acclaimed series Carlene Carter's Wonderful World of Women Who Write at The Bluebird Cafe, working with her brother John Carter Cash and other relatives on the album The Carter Family - Across Generations, and playing her grandmother's historic guitar on a Country Music Hall of Fame fundraiser.

 In June 2021, Carlene had two shows on the online streaming service Mandolin, taped live at Cash Cabin studios and featuring many special guests including Emmylou Harris, Rodney Crowell, Elizabeth Cook, and The War and Treaty.
-More recently she was part of The Double RL Holiday Bread & Jam film below, and hosted a star-studded farewell to Exit/In show where she got her start in Nashville, recorded a new song and video, “An American Hero,” with Rock and Roll legend Dion, and is one of the Executive Producers of a new documentary film on her mom, simply titled “JUNE” coming to Paramount+ in January.
+More recently she was part of the Double RL (Ralph Lauren) Holiday Bread & Jam film below, and hosted a star-studded farewell to Exit/In show where she got her start in Nashville, recorded a new song and video, “An American Hero,” with Rock and Roll legend Dion, and is one of the Executive Producers of a new documentary film on her mom, simply titled “JUNE” coming to Paramount+ in January.